“I didn't cry during Titanic. But I know that some people do. Especially during the end scene, right? So moving…”

 times more often than the statistics showed for their demographic.

-Might be a coincidence.
+It might be a coincidence.
 It would not be fair to accuse them of lying.
 Okay.

-Little lie is not a lie.
+A little lie is not a lie.
 Everybody does it, honey

-Loewenstein, Cain and Moore ran an experiment with a jar full of money to prove this.
+Loewenstein, Cain, and Moore ran an experiment with a jar full of money to prove this.

 These men decided to play a game.
 They divided the participants into two roles.
 The appraiser (guessing person) and the advisor (person helping the guessing person).